Bedding – for boarders

 The Corio Campus book room, located in the Cook Quad, sells a range of pens and pencils, general stationery, books and novels to students and is open during term time, Monday to Friday.

-Middle School students are required to have a personal laptop computer.
+Middle School students are required to have a personal laptop computer which is provided by the School and must be ordered prior to commencement.
 Access to a personal laptop computer allows the development of capabilities needed to learn, collaborate and communicate, and prepares students for future digital demands.

 Electrical Applicances – for boarders